gnmearacaun/rpios-wayfirewm-config/README.md

 ```
 sudo nice -n -20 udevmon -c udevmon.yaml >udevmon.log 2>udevmon.err &
 ```
 You may notice a lag typing `s` or `space` with an sdcard.
-For convenience, there's a version of the file without s2arrows
+For convenience, there's a version of the udevmon.yaml without s2arrows if you prefer it.

 ## Build Neovim

-To take advantage of recent developments in the plugins infrastructure you may want a newer version of Neovim than Bookworm repositories are offering in `stable`.
+Neovim is improving rapidly.
+To take advantage of recent developments in the plugins infrastructure we need a newer version of Neovim than Bookworm repositories are offering.

 - Note `CMAKE_BUILD_TYPE=RelWithDebInfo` would make a build with Debug info. `Release` runs a bit lighter.